weisjakedev/MSFT-Endpoint-Engineering/README.md

 ## Purpose

-This tenant was designed to simulate a Microsoft 365 environment focused on endpoint management, identity governance, and secure collaboration.
+Tenant was designed to simulate a Microsoft 365 environment focused on endpoint management, identity governance, and secure collaboration.

 The objective was to implement scalable user management, automated device provisioning, controlled privilege assignment, and a structured collaboration architecture.